auth0/docs/articles/quickstart/native/xamarin-android/01-login.md

 ## Integration

-To integrate Auth0 login into your application, simply instantiate an instance of the `Auth0Client` class, configuring the Auth0 Domain and Client ID:
+To integrate Auth0 login into your application, simply instantiate an instance of the `Auth0Client` class, configuring the Auth0 Domain and Client ID, and also passing the Android Activity from which you are executing the code:

 ${snippet(meta.snippets.setup)}